earthai-tech/fusionlab-learn/docs/source/user_guide/utils/nn_utils.rst

 ==========================

-The ``fusionlab.nn.utils`` module provides helpful functions for working specifically with the neural network models in ``fusionlab``.
+The ``fusionlab.nn.utils`` module provides helpful functions for working specifically with the neural network models in ``fusionlab-learn``.
 These utilities assist with tasks such as data preprocessing tailored for models like TFT and XTFT, computing anomaly scores, generating forecasts, and reshaping data arrays.